ChristianLowe/Grognaks-Mod-Manager/readme.txt

 Changelog

 1.6:
+- GMM no longer needs to be placed in the FTL directory
+- Added ini setting: ftl_dats_path
+- Deprecated ini setting: macmodsdir
-- Unpack folders are deleted between patchings.
+- Unpack folders are deleted between patchings
+- Added logging
 - Removed option to select all mods

 1.5: